daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 > Meeting in person right away would allow us to gauge our compatibility and save time.
 > -- <cite>I'm a 27-year-old female.</cite>

-Inspired by the emergence of human-like behavior of modern AI, our vision is to present an experience where each user is paired with a personalized AI matchmaking assistant that can be reinforced with human feedback to align to changes in user preference while working behind the scenes on behalf of the user by engaging with other user assistants to create harmonious matches so that users can spend less time searching and more time meeting their people.
-We posit that this approach would minimize swipe time, eliminate small talk, and assist in planning.
-The remainder of this post details a simulated subset of functionality that plugs into the overall effort.
+Inspired by the emergence of human-like behavior in modern AI, our vision is to create an experience where each user is paired with a personalized AI matchmaking assistant.
+This assistant can adapt to changes in user preferences with the help of human feedback and works behind the scenes to connect with other user assistants, creating harmonious matches.
+The goal is to reduce the time users spend searching and increase the time they spend meeting people.
+We believe that this approach can minimize swipe time, eliminate small talk, and assist in planning.
+The remainder of this post provides details on a simulated subset of functionality that integrates into the overall effort.

 🧑 → 🤖💬 → ❤️ ← 💬🤖 ← 🧑

 ## Framework

-We focused on dating as an obvious application of matchmaking.
+We focused on dating as an application of matchmaking.
 However, we argue that our framework generalizes to a broad spectrum of use cases, e.g., jobs, philanthropy, customer churn,